The Lyte Family

 Maxwell on 21 January 1818, at Queen Square Chapel, Bath, Somerset,

-who was staying there with a maiden aunt due to her ill health.
+staying there with a maiden aunt due to her ill health.

 Clergyman.
 Henry was ordained